YU000jp/YU000jp/README.md

 ### Link

 - [Logseq](https://logseq.com/)
+   - It is personal notes tool like a wiki.
+I use as journaling and for task managements everyday.
+Find it back using Properties, Hierarchy(Namespaces), Linked References, and Queries.

 ### My Logseq plugins

 - [Weekdays and Holidays (Templates)](https://github.com/YU000jp/logseq-plugin-weekdays-and-weekends)
+   - Plugin for switching journal templates for weekdays and weekends, public holidays.
 - [Sticky Popup](https://github.com/YU000jp/logseq-plugin-sticky-popup)
+   - Plugin for showing selected text in a movable pop-up and positioning calendar.
 - [SomeMenuExtender](https://github.com/YU000jp/logseq-plugin-some-menu-extender)
+   - A plugin that adds new functions to context menus and others, allowing for more efficient and convenient operations.
 - [Panel Coloring](https://github.com/YU000jp/logseq-plugin-panel-coloring)
+   - Accentuate specified pages or tagged blocks by coloring.
 - [Page-tags and Hierarchy](https://github.com/YU000jp/logseq-page-tags-and-hierarchy)
+   - Place page tags and hierarchy in non-standard positions (right or bottom of the page).
 - [Column Layout](https://github.com/YU000jp/Logseq-column-Layout)
+   - For quick reference, it is possible to place journals, linked references, and journal queries side by side.

 <hr/>